Dgame/php-conditional/README.md

 condition(OS::Is('Windows'))->output('Windows')->otherwise()->output('Not Windows.');
 ```

-and you use `condition` with boolean-conditions
+and you can use `condition` with boolean-conditions

 ```php
 condition(true)->output('always debug this');